bjmorgan/py-sc-fermi/docs/source/index.rst

     result.fermi_energy     # Fermi level (eV, referenced to the valence-band maximum) result.concentrations   # {defect name: concentration in cm^-3}

-The :doc:`tutorials` page walks through a complete example with these building blocks, and the features below, in full.
+The :doc:`tutorial` page walks through a complete example with these building blocks, and the features below, in full.

 Features